x-stars/DotNetExtensions/Documentations/ObservableTypeProvider.md

 using System.ComponentModel;
 using System.Runtime.CompilerServices;

-public class BindingData : INotifyPropertyChanged
+public class ObservableData : INotifyPropertyChanged
 {
     // Event and On-Event method.